TheDevsIsHere/FreeEpicGames/README.md

 Currently working with no problem

 # Description
-Reminds you if there are free giveaways released by epic
+Reminds you if there are free giveaways released by epic.
+-Questo exe funzionerà solo su Window 10 e Window 11.

 # Requirements
-- No Requirements
+- No Special Requirements

 # Instructions
 Just download the exe and place it into C:\Users\YOURUSERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup